PerimeterX/perimeterx-java-sdk/README.md

 #### <a name="captcha-support"></a>Enable/disable captcha in the block page

-By enabling captcha support, a captcha will be served as part of the block page giving real users the ability to answer, get score clean up and be passed to the requested page.
+By enabling captcha support, a captcha will be served as part of the block page giving real users the ability to answer, get riskScore clean up and be passed to the requested page.

 **default: true**